aabudu16/QuickGrub/README.md

 Here you can share and save the resturant.

 ## FrameWorks
-Mapkit, FireBase, UIkit, TextFieldEffects,  Photos, Kingfisher, CoreLocation.
+Mapkit, FireBase, UIkit, TextFieldEffects,  Photos, Kingfisher, CoreLocation, AlamoFire.

 ## APIs